Haney leads Austin Peay against Morehead State after 22-point game - WTOP News

 BOTTOM LINE: Austin Peay visits Morehead State after Isaac Haney scored 22 points in Austin Peay’s 103-68 loss to the Tennessee Volunteers.

-Morehead State went 26-9 overall last season while going 14-1 at home.
-The Eagles averaged 75.3 points per game while shooting 46.7% from the field and 36.0% from 3-point distance last season.
+Morehead State went 26-9 overall a season ago while going 14-1 at home.
+The Eagles averaged 75.3 points per game while allowing opponents to score 63.4 last season.

-Austin Peay went 19-16 overall with a 4-12 record on the road last season.
-The Governors averaged 74.8 points per game last season, 29.2 in the paint, 12.6 off of turnovers and 7.4 on fast breaks.
+Austin Peay went 19-16 overall a season ago while going 4-12 on the road.
+The Governors averaged 74.8 points per game last season, 13.1 from the free-throw line and 23.7 from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.